 - Kansas Geographic Alliance

 The conference theme targets the teaching and learning of historical thinking skills and assessments with a special focus on creating civically engaged students.
 You’ll walk away smarter with new details about civic engagement strategies, tech integration tools, and current best practice.

 - Our conference keynote speaker is Joel Breakstone, executive director of the Stanford History Education Group.
 Yup.
 That Stanford History Education Group.
 The one with the very cool lessons and the brand new Online Civic Literacy activities designed specifically to help you build engaged and informed citizens.
-So tell your friends – this is gonna be awesome!
+(Joel will also lead two breakout sessions on Monday.)
+Tell your friends – this is gonna be awesome!

-- Full conference details including registration and the session schedule will be available soon.
+- Get full conference details including registration and the session schedule at the conference website.

 - We’ll see you in October!
 Have questions right now?
 Contact Darla.

 You don’t want to miss this – make plans now to attend!

 This post is a little late but I’ve been hibernating; I hope you’re all keeping warm.
 If you’re using the cold weather day (wouldn’t it have been easier to post what schools stayed open?) to plan ahead or, if you’re reading this later, need something fast, I think I have something for you.

 Kansas Day can be so much more than Sunflowers and Meadowlarks.
 Whether you want to a good lesson to incorporate Kansas into your regular curriculum to observe Kansas Day, or are making an effort to bring more local focus to your instruction.

 I’d like to start with something I helped put together using a website called Thinglink.
 It’s free to get basic access and the tools let you create interactive photos, charts, etc. I took the Tallgrass Prairie Illustration below and added links to online articles and videos so students can learn more about our surroundings.
 Follow the link below the picture to see the interactive version.